dereneaton/dereneaton.github.io/vibgrant/index.md

 [Pop_S](Full_S_pops.html) : The same as above but with each population highlighted.

-[Ellipse](Ellipse_testing.html) : This is test for code to plot ellipses.
-The figures should eventually look something like this.
-Right?
+[Ellipse](Ellipse_testing.html) : This is trial for what the ellipses plots will eventually look like.
+The points in the back will be the actual leaf values.
+The ellipses show evolution along the line of least resistance between two traits given constraints imposed by the other traits that are not shown.
+These constraints are measured in the VCV matrices __P__ and __D__.